Recent articles by Hilary Nangle

 One of the fastest, easiest, and least stressful ways to get around Europe is by train.
 On three recent trips over the pond, I usedBritRail as well as SwissRail passes and individual tickets, both purchased through Rail Europe.

-While gadding about on a BritRail pass, I used afternoon tea as a way to immerse in the United Kingdom’s rich heritage and indulge in five-star experiences, without coughing up $500 or more for a hotel room.
+While gadding about on a BritRail pass, I used afternoon tea to immerse myself in the United Kingdom’s rich heritage and indulge in five-star experiences without spending $500 or more on a hotel room.

 Five British five-star hotels where you can sample the good life without spending a mint, Consumer Traveler, Aug.18, 2012